 COVID-19 continues to dominate the news.
 As I write this blog the United States is reporting 793,919 confirmed cases and 42,474 deaths – the numbers change daily.
 Lots of data is emerging from China, Italy, and the hardest hit places in the United States such as New York City.
-While this is a … Read More
+While this … Read More

 Author Archives: Mary McGowan MD